It is with great pleasure I report on the activities of the Lord’s Taverners this year.

-We appointed Stan Gilchrist as our Executive Officer mid-year.
-Stan is working with all branches with a view to increasing effectiveness, succession planning and rebuilding membership and attendance at events.
-We are already seeing benefits from this initiative and look forward to continuation into 2017.
+Stan Gilchrist was appointed Executive Officer in September 2016 and is working with all branches with a view to increasing effectiveness, succession planning and rebuilding membership and attendance at events.
+We are already seeing benefits from this initiative and look forward to continuation next year.
 I note that we have secured independent funding for this role and The Taverners mantra to disburse all net funds received to our beneficiaries remains unchanged.

 The Taverners took the decision to significantly lift support for the NCIC (National Cricket Inclusion Championships).
 These championships will be held at Geelong in Victoria in January 2017.
-Representative teams from most states will compete in the Blind, Deaf and All Abilities sections.
-It is anticipated that over 220 players will be in action.
+Representative teams from most states competed in the Blind, Deaf and All Abilities sections.
+Over 220 players played in the carnival.

-I welcome Robert Bilyk as our new Chairman in Tasmania and Geoff Cussen in the Northern Territory.
-They replace “Tassie” Paul Sheahan and Michael Martin in their respective branches.
-These are big shoes to fill and we thank the two retiring Chairmen for the tireless and unstinting commitment to the work of the Taverners.
+I welcome Robert Bilyk as our new Chairman in Tasmania, Richard Lucas in Sydney and Geoff Cussen in the Northern Territory.
+They replace “Tassie” Paul Sheahan, Roger Ringwood and Michael Martin in their respective branches.
+These are big shoes to fill and we thank the three retiring Chairmen for the tireless and unstinting commitment to the work of the Taverners.

-Our branch in Newcastle has changed its name to Hunter region: more accurately reflecting its catchment area.
+Our branch in Newcastle has changed its name to Hunter branch and NSW branch is now called Sydney branch

-I am looking forward to 2017 as one of the most significant in our 34 years of existence.
+I am really looking forward to the next 12 months as one of the most significant in our 35 years of existence.
 We are reviewing in detail all aspects of our business model, how we operate and importantly how we will look in the next 4 years.
-We are focused on becoming the Premier Cricket Charity in Australia and putting in place a structure and branch network to allow this to happen.
+We are focused on becoming the Premier Cricket Charity in Australia and putting in place a structure and branch network to allow this happen.
 Please watch this space as we make steps in this direction over the next months.